ClojureBridge/curriculum/outline/data_structures2.md

 ;=> ["Margaret Atwood" "Doris Lessing" "Ursula Le Guin" "Alice Munro"]
 ```

 Hint: First, create a function that returns the name when given a single person's map.
+Consider using the function [Map](http://clojuredocs.org/clojure_core/clojure.core/map) to apply that function to each element in your list of maps.

 ### EXERCISE 3: Modeling your classmates